-On what date will the school administrator cohort begin?
+On what date will the next admitted public school and higher education (P-16) cohort begin?

 Do I have to take the Graduate Record Exam (GRE) or the Miller's Analogy Test (MAT) for entrance into the ALS program?